Acet-Aminophen/KF2_AUTO_SERVER_MAKER/Read us/04_GCP_Snapshot.md

 04_GCP_Snapshot
 =============

-This document describes changing the GCP Snapshot when the KF2 server is updated.
+This document describes the way to change the GCP Snapshot when the KF2 server is updated.

 1. Create an instance of the following specifications with an additional 30GB disk.
 ```